rgerraty/rl_flexibility/README.md

 ### Extracting time courses
-Once the preprocessed images have been registered, we extract summary timecourses (using the 1st eigenvector) for each Harvard-Oxford ROI, using the function extract_ROIs.sh.
+Once the preprocessed images have been registered, we extract mean timecourses for each Harvard-Oxford ROI, using the function extract_ROIs.sh.
 The output of this function is a timecourse for each ROI in the specified input folder, as well as a .txt file containing all of the ROIs.
 The bash code used to run this function on each learning block for each subject is below:

 ``` {.bash}
 for i in /data/engine/rgerraty/learn_dyncon/4*/Learn?_PEprior.feat/36par+spikes.feat/;